 During the fourth quarter of 2021, we performed our annual goodwill impairment test.
-We determined that the carrying amount of our OpenStack Public Cloud reporting unit exceeded its fair value and recorded a goodwill impairment charge of \$52.4 million.
+We determined that the carrying amount of our OpenStack Public Cloud reporting unit exceeded its fair value and fully impaired its goodwill by recording a goodwill impairment charge of \$52.4 million.
 The impairment was driven by deteriorating forecasted margins and cash flows within the reporting unit primarily due to operating costs declining at a slower rate than previously anticipated even after factoring in the long term impacts of the July 2021 Restructuring Plan.
-Prior to calculating the goodwill impairment loss, based on review of the annual forecast and management's expectation of slower than previously anticipated growth in the OpenStack Public Cloud product line, we assessed the recoverability of long-lived assets other than goodwill and concluded such assets were not impaired.